boyobejamin/terraform-aws-gc-dns/README.md

 Note that Route53 in GovCloud cannot be publically exposed, it must be private to the account and more specifically a VPC.

 Last thing, I'm not creating the NS delegations in this example.
 More details on delegation can be found here <https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-concepts.html>

+## Workflow

+Given a Route53 publically hosted zone exists in AWS Commercial, then Run `aws-app-govcloud` via GitLab CI/CD to provision an app, then run `aws-route53-commercial` to update the publically hosted zone

+Bam, app is now available and resolvable privately and publically

+## Warning

+There is no s3 state management here and there is no creation of a VPC or subnets.
+This is just sample code.